dymmond/edgy/docs/fields.md

 #### Using for_query

 `clean` is required to clean the values for the db.
-It has an extra paramert `for_query` which is set in a querying context (searching something in the db).
+It has an extra parameter `for_query` which is set in a querying context (searching something in the db).

 #### Using phases